top of page

 • For each full year of service, a half-month salary (calculated from the most recent wage received).
 (Days in a month are counted as 26.)

-Permissible Deductions
+Permissible Deductions For Salaried Employees

 Section 80C, 80CCC and 80CCD(1)

 The most popular method for avoiding income tax is Section 80C.
-An individual or Hindu Undivided Family (HUF) may deduct up to Rs 1.5 lakh from their taxes if they invest or use certain tax-saving options.
+An individual or Hindu Undivided Family (HUF) may deduct up to INR 1.5 lakh from their taxes if they invest or use certain tax-saving options.
 Furthermore, the Indian government encourages people to save and invest for their retirement by supporting a few tax-saving options (NPS, PPF, etc.).
 It is not permitted to deduct capital gain-related expenses or investments under Section 80C from income.
-This implies that Section 80C cannot be utilised to save taxes if capital gains are the only source of income for a particular person.
-A maximum amount of Rs 1.5 lakh can be excused from certain investments under Sections 80C, 80CCC, and 80CCD (1).
+This implies that Section 80C cannot be utilized to save taxes if capital gains are the only source of income for a particular person.
+A maximum amount of INR 1.5 lakh can be excused from certain investments under Sections 80C, 80CCC, and 80CCD (1).

 Section 80C and Section 24: Interest on Home Loan

 Home loan interest is another important tax-saving strategy.
-Homeowners can deduct up to Rs.
-2 lakhs from the rate of interest which is paid on loans for self-occupied real estate.
+Homeowners can deduct up to INR 2 lakhs from the rate of interest which is paid on loans for self-occupied real estate.
 You may deduct all of the interest associated with a home loan if the property is rented out.
-There is a limit of Rs.
-2 lakhs on the amount of loss from residential property that can be deducted from other sources of income.
-Furthermore, the main portion of the home loan repayment may be deducted under section 80C, with a cap of Rs 1.5 lakh, in addition to the aforementioned benefits.
+There is a limit of INR 2 lakhs on the amount of loss from residential property that can be deducted from other sources of income.
+Furthermore, the main portion of the home loan repayment may be deducted under section 80C, with a cap of INR 1.5 lakh, in addition to the aforementioned benefits.

 Section 80D: Medical Expenditure and Insurance Premium